fsezark-dev/Aspis-Prototype/README.md

     └── DATA.md
 ```

-Each `model`-based signal's core logic (`frequency_features.py`,
+Each `model`- based signal's core logic (`frequency_features.py`,
 `clip_embedding.py`) is split from its threshold-loading wrapper, so the
-underlying math has no dependency on a calibration file — the
+underlying math has no dependency on a calibration file, the
 calibration scripts can import the same logic without a circular
 dependency.